Kumarina, Western Australia

-Kumarina is a town located in Western Australia along the Great Northern Highway between the towns of Meekatharra and Newman.
+Kumarina is a town located in the Mid West region of Western Australia along the Great Northern Highway between the towns of Meekatharra and Newman.
+It is the closest settlement to Collier Range National Park.
 It contains a roadhouse and a caravan park, as well as a small wildlife sanctuary, tavern, motel and restaurant.

 At the 2016 census, Kumarina and the surrounding area had a population of 54.